Slow Cooker Ropa Vieja

 When it was ready to eat, we both sampled it and decided it was legit - even though it wasn't his mom's exact recipe.
 (There's no such thing because she tends to cook more by "feel" and less by following exact recipes.)

 Using flank steak gives this dish a great source of lean protein.
 Four ounces of flank steak has around 220 calories: 9-10 grams of fat, 0 grams of carbohydrates, and around 30 grams of protein.
 (We like those numbers!)

 To avoid over-salting this dish (a common mistake with slow cookers), do not add salt until after the steak is cooked.
-You start out with a lot of liquid, but as it cooks down and thickens, you'll be left with a very salty finished dish.
+As the liquid cooks down and thickens, you'll be left with a very salty finished dish.